MixinNetwork/mixin/doc/mixin-kernel-snapshots.md

 - **timestamp**: a uint64 nanosecond since Unix epoch, which is provided by the leading node and agreed upon consensus.

-- **topology**: a uint64 number as the snapshot order in all snapshots, this value is the only node provided value, **NOT** included in the hash and not agreed by consensus.
+- **topology**: a uint64 number as the snapshot order in all snapshots, this value is the only node-provided value, **NOT** included in the hash and not agreed by consensus.

 - **transaction**: HEX representation of a 32 bytes hash, which is the transaction hash included by this snapshot.